jonasbn/chientrm.github.io/_posts/2022-09-21-auto-build-gcp-custom-image-with-cloudbuild-and-packer.md

 Google Cloud offers developers thousands of free and public machine images.
 However, developers still need to create custom image for specified cases.
-Although there are already guide from GCP and Packer, none of them point out mistakes that can cause hours of debugging.
+Although there are already guidelines from GCP and Packer, none of them point out mistakes that can cause hours of debugging.
 Thus, this article will help you set up the correct workflow and avoid them.